Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Experiments and Results

-Here, we build a BSN model for the Walker2d-v2 domain and decompose the walker's behaviors into five actions -- hip action, left knee action, right knee action, left ankle action, and right ankle action.
-According to the feature of the walker, these actions can be organized as a tree structure in the BSN, which is slightly complex compared to the Walker-v2 BSN (see Fig. \ref{hopper_and_walker2d_2v_bsn}).
-Similarly, we can formalize the BSN for this Walker domain in Eq. \eqref{walker_bsn}.

-For the corresponding BSAC model, we use five sub-policies networks to approximate the distributions -- $P(t_1)$, $P(t_2|t_1)$, $P(t_3|t_1)$, $P(t_4|t_2)$, and $P(t_5|t_3)$ -- in the BSN, respectively.
-Especially, for the tactic $t_1$, the sub-policy needs to generate two actions -- {\it left hip action} and {\it right hip action} -- as an input for the following tactics $t_2$ and $t_3$.
-Through sampling from the five distributions, we can integrate them as one joint action for the walker.
+In the corresponding experiments, we decompose hopper, walker2d, and humanoid behaviors into different BSNs.
+Such as three policies (3P) BSN (hip action $t_1$, knee action $t_2$, and ankle action $t_3$) in Hooper-v2 (Fig. \ref{fig:hopper}), five policies (5P) BSN (hip action $t_1$, left knee action $t_2$, right knee action $t_3$, left ankle action $t_4$, and right ankle action $t_5$) in Walker2d-v2 (Fig. \ref{fig:walker2d}), and five policies (5P) BSN (abdomen action $t_1$, the actions $t_2$ of right hip and right knee, the actions $t_3$ of left hip and left knee, the actions $t_4$ of right shoulder and right elbow, and actions $t_5$ of left shoulder and left elbow) in Humanoid-v2 (Fig.~\ref{fig:humanoid}).
+Furthermore, for corresponding BSAC models, we can formalize their joint policy (action) as Eq. \eqref{hopper_bsn}, Eq. \eqref{walker_bsn}, and Eq. \eqref{humanoid_bsn}.

-Comparing the performance of the BSAC with SAC, TD3, DDPG, and PPO in the Walker2d-v2, we further prove that BSAC can achieve higher performance than other DRL algorithms.
-Furthermore, with the increasing complexity of the agent's behaviors and strategy, decomposing the complex behaviors into simple actions or tactics and organizing them as a suitable BSN, building the corresponding joint policy model in the BSAC can substantially increase training efficiency.
+Comparing the performance of the BSAC with SAC, TD3, DDPG, and PPO in Hopper-v2 (Fig. \ref{fig:hopper_r}), Walker2d-v2 (Fig. \ref{fig:walker2d_r}), and Humanoid-v2 (Fig. \ref{fig:humanoid_r}), we prove that BSAC can achieve higher performance than other DRL algorithms.
+Furthermore, with the increasing complexity of the agent's behaviors and strategy, decomposing the complex behaviors into simple actions or tactics and organizing them as a suitable BSN, building the corresponding joint policy model in the BSAC can substantially increase training efficiency\footnote{We open the source of the BSAC algorithm on GitHub: \url{https://github.com/RickYang2016/Bayesian-Soft-Actor-Critic--BSAC}.}.